richardhendricksen/gatling-docker-on-aws/gatling-monitoring/README.md

 Run: `docker-compose up`.

 ## Run on AWS
-Use the `aws-infra` project for this.
+Use the `gatling-runner-aws` project for this.

 ### Gatling runners
 The Gatling runners need to write their data to the InfluxDB.